Lee71559/grocerystore/app-cmpe172/README.md

 ## Entry 5 (11/18/21):
 Meet to discuss progress.
 Discussed that my issue was corrected.
 I am now able to dave to my database and check for authorixation using react frontend.
 Will be implementing a few styling changes and updating errors.
 Next step will be deploying it on Google Cloud.
+## Entry 6 (11/28/21):
+Discussed team member progress.
+All my git push are up to date code.
+I will attempt to deploy my react to Google Cloud, in preperation for next meeting.
+## Entry 7 (12/2/21):

 ---
 # Getting Started with Create React App